TanGentleman/TanTan/Issues.md

 - Add generate token to test_setup.py
 - Logic for adding smart config strings like <config curie -d> or <config davinci 400> to the function interactive_chat()
 - Slow_Status needs to always apply, even if 'config arg' string shortcut used
-- Add 'tanman' command to chatbot.py that shows full command list and documentation [ Under development ]

 To-Do List:
+- Make var valid_flags = [-c, -cs, etc.] and organize command section accordingly
+- Expand 'tanman' command to chatbot.py that shows full command list and better documentation

+- Be able to save current convo to conversation.txt at any time.
-- Create amnesic mode that doesn't keep track of convo
+- Create cache variables that can store engine/token/history values?
+    - It is possible that the better implementation is to create new engine/token/history variables, use them in generation, and only store in cache when needed, which should not be often.
 - Work on better codex implementation
     - Text edit and text completions
 - Comment and clean up functions in chatbot.py